 4. Expensive To Use Copyright-Technology:

-Many companies copyright the genetic engineering processes in order to maintain their profitability.
+Many companies copyright the genetic engineering processes to maintain their profitability.
 If a farmer plants GMO, the pollination can cause the crops to grow in another nearby field, legal actions against the “unauthorized” farmer can be produced.
 This can create several costly consequences.

 Technology comes with both advantages and disadvantages.
 While genetic engineering in agriculture can create results that are generally positive, there must be strict controls to manage the negative effects.
-Let’s welcome this revolutionary trial in agriculture with a warm heart and let’s try to minimize the cons.
+Let’s welcome this revolutionary trial in agriculture with a warm heart, and let’s try to minimize the cons.